javi-castillo/javi-castillo.github.io/content/publication/dufumier-what-2024/index.md

   features of different modalities in a shared representation space.
 However, this approach is intrinsically limited as it only learns shared or redundant information between modalities, while multimodal interactions can arise in other ways.
-In this work, we introduce CoMM, a Contrastive MultiModal learning strategy that enables the communication between modalities in a single multimodal space.
+In this work, we introduce CoMM, a Contrastive Multimodal learning strategy that enables the communication between modalities in a single multimodal space.
 Instead of imposing cross- or intra- modality constraints, we propose to align multimodal representations by maximizing the mutual information between augmented versions of these multimodal